Bring corporate strategy to life, anchor it sustainably

 - Ensure that the vision, mission and strategic directions are understood and lived

 - Encourage teams to regularly reflect on how they can translate the corporate strategy into daily business

 Strategic topics can be anchored in the company in a sustainable manner by asking specific questions on these topics at regular intervals to employees throughout the company or in the relevant areas.
 In this way, these topics are continuously reflected upon by the employees and remain current and present.

 At Pulse, there is a catalogue of questions with central topics that are relevant to many companies.
 The questions contained in it or your own questions can be embedded in existing surveys or surveys created specifically for the topic.
 It is important that the surveys are carried out with all affected employees, as they are not only intended to measure but, above all, to stimulate an in-depth discussion within the teams.Discover the Pulse method

 How localsearch uses Pulse to continuously define and shape the team's contribution to the corporate vision

 Localsearch is a merger of the information service “local.ch” and the Swiss search engine “search.ch.”
 This merger and the associated reorientation of the company brought about some fundamental changes.
 Pulse is used to continuously measure the progress of the company on the way to implementing the new vision.
 This allows management to regularly check where the company currently stands.
 At the same time, Pulse is used several times a year to give teams an impulse to look at the vision and strategy and define their specific contribution to it.

-You really have your finger on the pulse of the company.
-When, thanks to the survey, the team deals with itself three times a year and discusses smouldering conflicts but also innovative ideas, then this is an enormous enrichment for the company.
-I don't think a classic employee survey can do that.
+You can really gauge the pulse of the company.
+Thanks to the Pulse survey, the teams reflect on themselves three times a year and identify any smouldering conflicts but also innovative ideas, which is highly beneficial to the company.
+I don’t think a classic employee survey can achieve that.